Lebanon to begin offshore energy search in block disputed by Israel

 “Many of the challenges for export will be faced by Lebanon as well when, and if, it discovers offshore reserves,” he said.

-Additional reporting by Ellen Francis in Beirut and Dan Williams in Jerusalem; Editing by Alison Williams, David Evans and Mark Potter
+Reporting by Lisa Barrington and Ellen Francis; Editing by Alison Williams and David Evans